 Behaviour change can take many forms.
 You could be encouraging your audience to:

-This guide sets out how to adopt a behavioural approach to ensure your communications is strategic:
+These guides set out how to adopt a behavioural approach to ensure your communications is strategic.